 By using a ssh client, connect with your Rocky Linux 8 server as root user.

-Execute the following command on Linux bash prompt to set a proper hostname for your Ansible machine.
+Execute the following command on Linux bash prompt to set a proper hostname for your Ansible Control Node.

 Build cache for yum repositories.